 - Tempting Fate: Carl hissing at Andrew "Do not touch this kit" after the latter lost his folder in the previous scene.
 Then Fletcher orders Andrew to play Carl's drums.

-- Title Drop: The title of the song on the music sheet that is handed to Andrew on the final performance.
+- It's also the title of the song on the music sheet that is handed to Andrew in the final performance.